-Among these hypotheses, technology plays an important role; Needless to say, the first set of hypotheses (consider better phrase) capture technical changes as factor-biased productivity changes of a production function.
-Moreover, other hypotheses, such as product market power and monopsony power, also hinge on technology, as markups and marginal products of labor often require the estimates of production function.3 Despite the importance of technology, most existing studies that take a macroeconomic approach-using establishment-level census data to quantify economy-wide effects cannot directly observe technology which may differ across plants due to technology adoption.
-As a consequence, they must assume that there is an industry-wide production function common to all the plants or infer the state of technological progress from auxiliary data indirectly.
-This may obscure the difference between technological changes and market power variation as drivers of labor share decline.
+Among these hypotheses, technology plays an important role; Needless to say, hypotheses related to technical changes capture this as factor-biased productivity changes of a production function.
+Moreover, other hypotheses, such as product market power and monopsony power, also hinge on technology, as markups and marginal products of labor (MPL) often require production function estimates.2 Despite the importance of technology, most existing studies need to assume that there is an industry-wide production function common to all plants or need to infer the state of technological progress from auxiliary data indirectly.3 This is because the focus of the literature has been to quantify economy-wide effects, and the most detailed data that cover the whole economy are census data.
+However, even with census data, researchers cannot observe technology directly.
+The existing approach may obscure the difference between technological changes and other factors.